icoloma/queue4gae/README.md

  * Tasks implemented with Queue4GAE use **the same Task Queue Service included in AppEngine**.
 They run just as DeferredTasks with a JSON serialization instead of native.
  * Since tasks are serialized using JSON **they can be inspected using the AppEngine console**, meaning that you can always inspect the queue contents in the AppEngine console in case something goes wrong.
- * **A single post URL** using the technology of your choice: Jersey, Spring MVC or HttpServlet if hardcore is your thing.
+ * **A single post URL** using the technology of your choice: Jersey, Spring MVC or HttpServlet for the hardcore between us.
  * **A pluggable injection mechanism** to @Inject fields into your tasks.
  * In case of timeout, tasks will **automatically resume where they left off**.
  * **Easier, synchronous testing environment**.